Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 in Rancon

 We’re not in Thailand or Cambodia, yet a Buddhist temple stands majestically in the heart of the Haute-Vienne.
-The Tung-Lam Linh-Son International Buddhist Retreat and Study Center has been based in Rancon since 1986.
+The Tung-Lam Linh-Son International Buddhist Retreat and Study Centre has been based in Rancon since 1986.

 2. Un air de Montana